-Other assessments.
-Use of non-study cessation treatments was assessed at the 3-month follow-up.
-Adverse events were collected by a web-based survey (on Day 21, 42, 63, and at the 3-month follow-up time point), and their relationship to the intervention was adjudicated by an independent medical monitor.
+Use of nonstudy cessation treatments was assessed at the 3-month follow-up.
+Adverse events were collected by a web-based survey (on days 21, 42, 63, and at the 3-month follow-up time point), and their relationship to the intervention was adjudicated by an independent medical monitor.